-Cleaning, Washing and Metal Pickling Equipment Operators operate or tend machines to wash or clean products, such as barrels or kegs, glass items, tin plate, food, pulp, coal, plastic, or rubber, to remove impurities.
+Cleaning, Washing and Metal Pickling Equipment Operators and Tenders operate or tend machines to wash or clean products, such as barrels or kegs, glass items, tin plate, food, pulp, coal, plastic, or rubber, to remove impurities.

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at WI doesn’t guarantee that you will make more because the living expenses at WI might be 2x higher than where you are currently at now.
+However, a higher pay at CA doesn’t guarantee that you will make more because the living expenses at CA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

-|Suitable for people who values relationships between coworkers and customers and wants to work in a friendly noncompetitive environment|
+|Suitable for people who values relationships between co-workers and customers and wants to work in a friendly non-competitive environment|

 |This career is perfect for people who love to work indoors.|

 |It is easy to get into this career.
-Some previous workrelated skill, knowledge, or experience is required for this career.|
+Some previous work-related skill, knowledge, or experience is required for this career.|

 |Not suitable for people who likes to help and teach others|